s2t2/langchain-ta/README.md

 1. Download submission files from the learning management system.
 It will be a zip file of .IPYNB files.
 2. Unzip, and note the directory (i.e. `SUBMISSIONS_DIRPATH`).
-3. Move a copy of the starter notebook (which contains instructions and some starer code) into the submissions directory, and rename it so it contains "STARTER" somewhere in the file name.
+3. Move a copy of the starter notebook (which contains instructions and some starer code) into the submissions directory, and note the filename (i.e. `STARTER_FILENAME`).

 ### OpenAI Setup